Pivot Table Filter in Excel (Table of Contents)

-Step 2: Go to the Insert tab and select Pivot table as shown below.
+Step 2: Go to the Insert tab and select the Pivot table as shown below.

-When you click the pivot table, “Create Pivot Table” window pops out.
+When you click the pivot table, the “Create Pivot Table” window pops out.

-We have an option of selecting a table or a range to create a pivot table or we also can use an external data source as well.
-We also have the option of placing the Pivot table report whether in the same worksheet or new worksheet and we can see as shown in the above image.
+We have an option of selecting a table or a range to create a pivot table, or we also can use an external data source as well.
+We also can place the Pivot table report, whether in the same worksheet or new worksheet, and we can see it as shown in the above image.

 Step 3: Pivot table Field will be available on the right end of the sheet as below.
 We can observe the Filter field, where we can drag the fields into filters to create a filter in the Pivot table.

-From this we can filter the Flat no’s as per our requirement and this is the normal way of creating a filter in the Pivot table.
+We can filter the Flat no’s as per our requirement, which is the normal way of creating a filter in the Pivot table.